Shirakumo/lichat-protocol/README.md

 When the client sees an `edit` update, it should change the `text` of the `message` update with the same `from` and `id` fields to the one from the `edit` update.
 Ideally a user interface for Lichat should also include an indication that the previous message event has been changed, including perhaps even a history of all the potential edits of a message.

 If the client receives an `edit` update whose `id` and `from` fields do not refer to any previous `message` update, the client should simply ignore the update.

+#### 7.5 Channel Trees (shirakumo-channel-trees)
+A new convention for channel names is introduced. §2.4.4 is restricted further in the following manner: forward slash characters (`U+002F`) may only occur between two other characters that are not a forward slash character.

+Generally for a `channel-update`, the following terminology is introduced: the `parent channel` is a channel with the name of the current channel up to and excluding the last forward slash character in the name.
+If no forward slash occurs in the name, the primary channel is considered the parent channel.

+A new error `no-such-parent-channel` is introduced.
+It is an `update-failure`.

+§5.3 is modified as follows: instead of point `1`: The update is checked for permissions by the parent channel.
+After point `2`: If the parent channel does not exist, the server responds with a `no-such-parent-channel` update and drops the request.

+§5.5.1 is modified as follows: the `channels` update is upgraded to a `channel-update` and as such contains a `channel` field.
+When processing the `channels` update, the server should only process channels whose names begin with the name mentioned in the `channel` field followed by a forward slash and do not contain any further forward slashes.

+Specifically, an update requesting ``foo`` should list ``foo/bar``, but not ``foo/bar/baz``.

+Clients that support this extension are required to implement the following special semantic: if a user uses a command that requires a channel name, and the user begins the channel name with a forward slash, the client should automatically prepend the current channel name to the specified channel name, if there is a channel that is considered "current".
+If no channel is explicitly current, the primary channel is considered current.

 ## See Also